kbdevs/kbclip/README.md

 This will compress 4 at a time, you can change that to how powerful you think your GPU is.

+If you want to remove the compressed_ from the files use the other .py file

 ## IT WILL DELETE THE UNCOMPRESSED FILE AND ADD COMPRESSED_ TO THE START OF THE FILENAME